zurazurataicho/gowaf/README.md

-# Go API Framework
+# Web API Framework in Go
-For myself and test bed.
+Now, this is for myself and test bed.